sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

-	voltage                 = INT                            ; output voltage of the PSU voltage_max_th          = INT                            ; max threshold of the output voltage voltage_min_th          = INT                            ; min threshold of the output voltage
+	voltage                 = INT                            ; output voltage of the PSU voltage_max_th          = INT                            ; max threshold of the output voltage voltage_min_th          = INT                            ; min threshold of the output voltage power_overload          = "true" / "false"               ; whether the PSU's power exceeds the threshold power_threshold         = 1*4.3DIGIT                     ; The power threshold which is exceeded in case power_overload is true

 ## 5. System health monitor CLI